joan-s/deep_metric_learning/deep_metric_learning.md

 - $z$ is exemplar or target, $x$ candidate image (sliding window), of same size
 - $f(z, x)$, returns a high score if $z$ and $x$ depict the same object, low otherwise
 - $f$ is learned from ImageNet Video dataset: 4500 videos of 30 classes of animals and vehicles, +1M annotated frames (bounding box of object)
+- at test time **objects to be tracked are different**: skater, fish...

 ---